Keeping Your Child's Teeth Healthy

 Regular checkups and good dental hygiene can help prevent the need for this kind of extensive dental work.
 Also, encourage your kids to use a mouthguard during sports, which can prevent serious dental injuries.

 As kids grow, plan on routine dental checkups anywhere from once every 3 months to once a year, depending on your dentist's recommendations.
-Keeping sugary foods in check, encouraging regular brushing and flossing, and working with your dentist will all contribute to your child's good dental health./p>
+Keeping sugary foods in check, encouraging regular brushing and flossing, and working with your dentist will lead good dental health.